 HOW TO CROCHET AMIGURUMI FOX, MR. FURU

-Pic 2: Personally, I prefer to neaten my lengthy unworked yarn stranded across the colorwork section.
-The clean interior is easier for stuffing and shaping. - Stuffed the parts accordingly.
+Pic 2: Personally, I like to neaten my unworked yarn that is stranded across the colorwork section.
+The clean interior makes stuffing and shaping easier.

-Align the muzzle of the fox amigurumi with the marking between the eyes as shown in the picture.
-Pin, sew and stuff the muzzle to the head. - Position and pin the ears to the head after completing the muzzle.
-Make sure both ears are aligned and in symmetry.
+Align the fox amigurumi's muzzle with the marking between the eyes as shown in the picture.
+Pin and sew the muzzle to the head.

-This is the top view of the head of the fox amigurumi.
-A better view of the locations of the ears. - Position all other parts together.
+4. Position all other parts together.
 First, sew the head to the body.
-Followed by the arms, legs, and tail respectively to complete Mr. Furu, the Amigurumi Fox.
+Following that are the arms, legs, and tail to complete Mr. Furu, the Amigurumi.

 Notes

-Why use Split Sing Crochet instead of normal Single Crochet?
+• Why use Split Sing Crochet (SSC) instead of normal Single Crochet (SC)?

-Note: I don’t hide the unworked yarn between the stitches because it will cause distortion in stitch height, especially in the SSC stitch.
+Note that I don't hide the unworked yarn between the stitches because it causes stitch height distortion, especially in the SSC stitch.

 Recommended Products